taylorwood/taylorwood.github.io/_posts/2018-11-26-graal-polyglot.md

 ```
 That's all we need to be able to pass executable code from Clojure into our polyglot context.

-In this example we return a function that closes over a nested map and takes another function
+In this example we return a JavaScript function that closes over a nested map and takes another
-to invoke with the map — maybe the term _callback_ would be more apt in JavaScript parlance.
+function to invoke with the map — maybe the term _callback_ would be more apt in JavaScript parlance.
 ```clojure
 (def clj-lambda
   (value->clj (eval-js "